RUN BETTER WITH OUR NEWSLETTER

 Slight out-toeing is totally normal.
 Your feet probably won’t be 100% straight when you run.
 But it’s important to keep correct landing mechanics.
 If you’re a heel-striker your foot should land on the outside of your heel and push off from the big toe.
 Natural dorsiflexion and stiffness created by the foot arch and ankle give a powerful push off.
 If you run with ‘duck feet’ that efficiency is highly reduced.
 Correct posture during the movement is important for both injury prevention and running performance.
 If you want to run fast, duck feet slow you down and significantly limit the power generated during push-off.

 Our body will never be fully and perfectly aligned, so little imbalances are normal.
 We have a dominant and non-dominant leg, exactly as we do with our arms.
 The generation of force is uneven, which sometimes can cause over- or under-usage of the limbs.
 If only one leg turns out when you run, just be more focused on the ‘more problematic’ leg in your workout routine.
 But there’s no harm in doing those exercises on the other leg as well.
-Also, it might be helpful to have a closer look at your hips, as they might be imbalanced.
-Implementing additional stretching or strengthening exercises might be beneficial!

 Kicking out your feet while running is a body compensation due to weak adductors and internal hip rotator muscles.
 Think of your body as trying to move in the easiest way possible, which will not necessarily be the best or healthiest for you.
 If the strength of your adductors or internal hip rotators is not sufficient to cope with the reactive forces of running, that ‘flick’ or ‘kick’ is just your body trying to complete the task given by you.
 Exercises for improving duck feet will reduce that ‘flick out’ as well!

 Usually running with duck feet is also connected with overpronating.
-Most of our customers with splayed feet need supportive shoes.
+Most of our customers with splayed feet need stability shoes.
 However, fitting is very individual and there're plenty of supportive shoes on the market.
 We highly recommend that you to get properly fitted.
 We offer in-store gait analysis, or online gait analysis.

-Here are some popular supportive shoes:
+Here are some popular stability shoes:

 These are exercises that we've found very useful and want to share with our customers.
 But we're not certified instructors.
 Always consult your specialist before beginning any exercise programme.
 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
 Consult with your healthcare professional to design an appropriate exercise prescription.
 If you experience any pain or difficulty with these exercises, stop and consult your healthcare provider.